 1. Failure to go into labor

-If your dog experiences the drop in body temperature that characteristically precedes labor, however, does not go into labor within 24 hours, or if your dog does not go into labor after 69 days of pregnancy, consult your vet.
+If your dog experiences a drop in body temperature that characteristically precedes labor but does not go into labor within 24 hours, or if it reaches 69 days of pregnancy, consult your vet.

 2. Straining during labor